program-repair/defects4j-dissection/README.md

-loopInitVector | Add, remove or modify a vector initialisation in a loop loopInitChange | Change loop Initialisation fields tyChange | Change variable type dsInitValChange | Change initialisation of a data structure (object, vector or variable) tyModChange | Change type modifier dsDimChange | Change dimension of a data structure typObj2Met | Replace direct reference to an object by a method call tyAdd | Create a new type typImpInterf | Change impelmented interface in type retExpChange | Change returned value, modifying expression
+loopInitVector | Add, remove or modify a vector initialisation in a loop loopInitChange | Change loop Initialisation fields tyChange | Change variable type tyModChange | Change type modifier tyObj2Met | Replace direct reference to an object by a method call tyAdd | Create a new type typImpInterf | Change impelmented interface in type retExpChange | Change returned value, modifying expression